 Throughout history, many cultures have worshipped a pantheon of deities, including powerful female figures known as goddesses.
 These goddesses have been associated with a variety of attributes, from love and fertility to war and death.
 Here are seven goddesses from different cultures and mythologies, each with their unique stories and symbolism.

-In Greek mythology, Hekate was a goddess associated with magic, crossroads, and the night.
+In Greek mythology, Hecate was a goddess associated with magic, crossroads, and the night.
 She was often depicted as a triple goddess, with three faces or bodies representing her different aspects.
-Hekate was a powerful figure in Greek magic and was thought to be able to bestow wealth and prosperity upon her followers.
+Hecate was a powerful figure in Greek magic and was thought to be able to bestow wealth and prosperity upon her followers.

 Inanna - Sumerian Goddess of Love and War